AxNaash/AIBackup-FiveM-FivePD-/README.md

 Version 1.0.1b : Bug fix : Backup Units now shoot when shooting with a Controller.<br/>
 Version 1.0.2  : Added a Female LSPD Unit, a Forensics Unit, and an on-screen "Selected Backup Unit" in the Menu.<br/>
 Version 1.0.2b : Added a "getin" command to force units to get into their vehicles if stuck outside of it.<br/>
 Version 1.0.3  : Fix for backup units not entering their car when spawned.
 Fix in 'getout' command.
-Fix in following/unfollowing function.
+Fix in following/unfollowing function.<br/>
+Version 1.1    : Code2 or Code3 Backup possibility added.
+You can set it for one or for all units.<br/>
+		               Menu layout has been changed for more convenience.<br/>
+		               Version tag has been added to the Menu.<br/>
+		               FollowMe function has been improved : now you can ask peds separately to follow you if on foot.<br/>
+		               Fix for the CarbineRifle Model to spawn.<br/>
+		               Big change : a new Animation Menu has been added to the main Menu : you can set an animation for each ped separately if on foot, change their heading and       access to the Following Menu through Animation Menu.

+**New !!** <br/>
+Driver / Passenger : controllable separately now for Following and Animation !<br/>
+Animation Menu : You can select animations for backup units if on foot. <br/>

+Remark : If you want units to stop from looking at you after following you, unselect them then press H twice.
+Tada !
+They don't look at you anymore.
 /